-Possibly because my mantra is ‘words matter’, I frequently get asked for tips on better writing.
-For years, I quoted George Orwell who provided great advice on how to be simple and clear, including my favorite:
+Possibly because my mantra is ‘words matter’ or that I’ve been writing continuously for many years, I get asked for tips on better writing.
+For years, I quoted George Orwell’s advice on how to be simple and clear, including my personal favorite:

 If it is possible to cut a word out, always cut it out.

-In the spirit of great writing advice from famous authors, here are more of my favorite quotes:
+In the spirit of great writing tips from famous authors, here are more of my favorite quotes:

 “If writing seems hard, it’s because it is hard.
 It’s one of the hardest things people do.”

 “If you want to be a writer, you must do two things above all others: read a lot and write a lot.”

 “Substitute ‘damn’ every time you’re inclined to write ‘very;’ your editor will delete it and the writing will be just as it should be.”

 “Don’t tell me the moon is shining; show me the glint of light on broken glass.”